 Residence hall rooms come with:

-- Single bed and mattress (one per student)
+- Single bed and mattress (one per student).

-- Desk and chair (one per student)
+- Desk and chair (one per student).

-- Window coverings
+- Window coverings.

-- Closet or wardrobe
+- Closet or wardrobe.

-- Ethernet connection and wifi at most locations
+- Ethernet connection and Wi-Fi at most locations.

 Before doing anything to a room, please read this section of the A to Z Guide about modifications:

 Room dimensions determine the bed arrangement options available in any given room.
 Information for specific rooms will be available at My Housing.
-Some rooms do not accomodate all the bed arrangements available at a residence hall.
+Some rooms do not accommodate all the bed arrangements available at a residence hall.